Analogbird/route.ninja/README.md

 So, let's elaborate:

-* The `process` property must not be called `process`, you can call it anything you like.
-This will just tell the `Ninja` which file holds the methods you want to run.
+* The `pre` property must not be called `pre`, you can call it anything you like.
+This will just tell the `Ninja` which file holds the methods you want to run as middleware.
 In this case the methods are to be found in the `/middleware/prepare (/middleware/prepare.js)` file.
 * The `route` object now holds an extra property; `via`, this tells the `Ninja` to run these methods before actually running the `style` method.
-This is also where you reference the `process` you defined before.
+This is also where you reference the `pre` you defined before.
 Your middleware will be run in the same order as specified in the array.

 Again, in Express syntax, this would translate into:

 ```
 var express = require('express'),
 	app = express(),
-	process = require('./middleware/prepare')
+	pre = require('./middleware/prepare')
 	ninja = require('./controllers/ninja');

-app.get('/style', process.filter, process.validate, ninja.style);
+app.get('/style', pre.filter, pre.validate, ninja.style);

 app.listen(3000);
 ```